HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 - step 1 predictions in `regenie_step1_preds` can be reused for further analyses on the same dataset as long as the input bgen, phenotype file and covars file are exactly the same and phenotypes and covars list are provided in the same order.
 - logs from all operations are saved in `logs` for debugging.
 Note that more than a thousand log file may be generated when the input dataset is large.
 - when you are running in multi models mode, one folder will be created for each run_id under the `master_outdir` folder.

-## DB function

-The pipeline include steps to generate a `bcf` based DB storing association results and models details.
-With default only results with P < 0.05 are stored, but you can adjust this by setting `db_pval_threshold` to the desired -LOG10P value.

-Once created DB from multiple runs can be merged easily and DB in this format allows fast access across results.
-In our test on ~10M SNPs, it can recover association values (P, EFFECT, SE) for a SNPs across 5000 traits (pheWAS) in few secs and recover all results in a 500kb window in 20-30 secs.
-The implementation is composed by a BCF file storing the actual association results and a SQLITE db file storing the SNPs informations (coordinate, unique marker ID and rsID).

-However, generating the DB can add significant time to the overall execution so this function is disabled by default.
-You can activate it by setting `create_db` to true.

 ## Re-use Step 1 predictions